[HISTORY: Adopted by the Mayor and Council of the City of Española 10-22-2019 by Ord. No. 2019-06. Amendments noted where applicable.]

 - TRANSIENT VENDOR

-- All nonlocal merchants, vendors, peddlers or hawkers going from door to door, street to street or business to business, or located at a temporary mobile structure, offering goods or services for sale.
+- All merchants, vendors, peddlers or hawkers going from door to door, street to street or business to business, or located at a temporary site or mobile structure, offering goods or services for sale.

-This chapter responds to the need for a measure of protection to the citizens of the City by monitoring to some degree the operations of vendors, solicitors, peddlers, hawkers and itinerant merchants within the City and to set fees to offset the higher administrative costs for police protection, sanitation and tax collection arising from transient and itinerant business activities.
-This chapter intends to set a fee schedule which takes into account the increased difficulty of monitoring the transient and itinerant business activity of nonlocal vendors and merchants, as well as the transient sale of nonlocal goods.
-This chapter will monitor to some degree the sale of these goods and services but does not endorse, warrant, insure or promote any goods, services or their vendors.
-To establish a method of monitoring gross receipts taxes due from permanent businesses within the City, as well as verification of compliance with other municipal ordinances, such businesses shall be required by this chapter to obtain a business registration from the City Finance Office.
+This chapter responds to the need for a measure of protection to the citizens of the City by monitoring to some degree the operations of businesses, vendors, solicitors, peddlers, hawkers and itinerant merchants within the City and to set fees to offset the administrative costs.
+This chapter will monitor to some degree the sale of goods and services but does not endorse, warrant, insure or promote any goods, services or their vendors.
+To establish a method of monitoring gross receipts taxes due from those doing business within the City, as well as verification of compliance with other municipal ordinances, businesses shall be required by this chapter to obtain a business registration from the City Clerk.

 This chapter shall apply within City limits as set out in the current official Zoning Map of the City and shall equally apply to non-Indians open for business to the general public on Indian lands located within the City limits.

-This chapter shall be enforced by the Zoning Enforcement Officer, City Manager, their designees or any City police officer.
+This chapter shall be enforced by the Code Enforcement Officer, City Manager, their designees or any City police officer.

 It is unlawful to: